Fox Valley Family Medicine Residency

 The goal of residency is to prepare you for practice as an independent physician.
-Through interactions and patient encounters at Mosaic Family Health, our clinical home, Ministry Health Care and ThedaCare, our co-sponsors, the Medical College of Wisconsin, our academic affiliate, and various community partnerships, graduates of our program are well trained for all health care settings – rural, international, underserved, urban and suburban.
+Through interactions and patient encounters at Mosaic Family Health, our clinical home, Ascension - WI and ThedaCare, our co-sponsors, the Medical College of Wisconsin, our academic affiliate, and various community partnerships, graduates of our program are well trained for all health care settings – rural, international, underserved, urban and suburban.

 The greatest strength of any organization is the collection of people in it.
 We have outstanding faculty, residents, community physicians, staff and patients who are all invested in training future family physicians.
 This family-like support network and our premiere, individualized curriculum help our residents grow specifically into the doctor he or she wants to be and prepares them to practice:

 - Maternity care

 - Ambulatory care

 Our graduates are exceptionally well trained to provide high quality care for the full spectrum of patients – from sick newborns to complicated geriatric patients – and work within the Fox Valley community to improve the overall health of the people who live here.

 Training full scope family physicians